 If your child plays sports, remember that regular glasses don’t provide protection from injury.
 Make sure your child wears the right kind of sports safety eyewear at all times when playing sports.

-The following tips may help your child feel more comfortable about wearing his or her glasses ► The following tips may help your child feel more comfortable about wearing his or her glasses ▼
+The following tips may help your child take care of their glasses and feel more comfortable about wearing his or her glasses:

 *Note to parents: eyeglass repair kits are available at most retail stores and come with a small screwdriver that can be used to tighten the hinge. if the hinges are still too loose, take them back to the eye doctor’s office to have them adjusted.